lucho8908/adaptive_template_systems/README.md

 # Adaptive Template Systems

-This repository implements the tools developed in the paper [Approximating Continuous Functions on Persistence Diagrams Using Template Functions](https://arxiv.org/abs/1902.07190)
+This repository implements the tools developed in the paper [Approximating Continuous Functions on Persistence Diagrams Using Template Functions](https://arxiv.org/abs/1902.07190).
+The main goal of this package is to provide a tool that extract features fro persistent diagrams in an adaptive manner.

 ## Requirments:
 * Python/3.3. or higher